gcalderone/Gnuplot.jl/docs/src/basic.md

 ```
 gunplot> load 'script.gp'
 ```
-to generate a plot identical to the original one, without using the Julia language.
+to generate a plot identical to the original one.

+Note that when images or large datasets are involved, `save()` may store the data in binary files under a directory whose name is `<script name>_data`.
+In order to work properly both the script and the created directory must be available in the same directory.

 The purpose of gnuplot scripts is to allow sharing all data, alongside a plot, in order to foster collaboration among scientists and replicability of results.
 Moreover, a script can be used at any time to change the details of a plot, without the need to re-run the Julia code used to generate it the first time.